maraouf/OmniGrid/docs/guidelines/env_example.md

 # Env var reference — OmniGrid

 The real `.env` lives at the repo root and IS tracked in git.
-The repo is private (self-hosted Forgejo), so operational secrets live alongside code rather than in a server-only file.
+The repo is private (self-hosted Git), so operational secrets live alongside code rather than in a server-only file.
 CI ships `.env` via rsync to `/opt/omnigrid/app/.env`; the bind mount `/opt/omnigrid/app:/app:ro` makes it visible inside the container at `/app/.env`, where `main.py`'s first lines load it via `python-dotenv` before any `os.getenv()` runs. `docker-compose.yml` deliberately does NOT use